IBM-Bluemix-Docs/StreamingAnalytics/c_streams_console.md

 * Monitoring how operators behave and guaranteed tuple processing in the cloud. {{site.data.keyword.streamsshort}} provides metrics to help evaluate the health of {{site.data.keyword.streamsshort}} services, to aid in diagnosing performance issues, and to analyze throughput of requests.
 You can use the Streams Console in {{site.data.keyword.streaminganalyticsshort}} to [monitor how operators behave and ensure resource optimization ![External link icon](../../icons/launch-glyph.svg "External link icon").](https://wp.me/p4IICn-4bH)

-You can access the {{site.data.keyword.streaminganalyticsshort}} console from the service dashboard.
+You can access the {{site.data.keyword.streaminganalyticsshort}} console from the service details page.

 <!--The {{site.data.keyword.streaminganalyticsshort}} console is translated into the following languages: Brazilian Portuguese, French, German, Italian, Japanese, Korean, Simplified Chinese, Spanish, Traditional Chinese.
 Change the language setting in your browser to view the console in your preferred language. -->